viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 ## How to manage several WSL distros ##

-As WSL distros are virtual machines, we can have many of them installed and running.
+As WSL distros run as virtual machines, we can have many of them installed and running.

 We will use the default `wsl` client from the Powershell command line (prompts identified by a `>` symbol).
 So, you should open the Windows Powershell and do not be afraid to type.
 We are linuxers, after all.